zhufuyi/sponge_doc/en/microservice-development-protobuf.md

-`⓸Microservice created based on protobuf` is intended for general microservices development and supports choosing a database type as data storage.
-On the other hand, `⓶Microservice created based on sql`, which is <a href="/microservice-development-mysql" target="_blank">Microservices Development with MySQL</a>, specifically selects MySQL as the database type.
-This is the primary difference between the two methods of creating microservices.
-You can consider `⓶Microservice created based on sql` as a specialized subset of `⓸Microservice created based on protobuf`.
+`⓸Create grpc service based on protobuf` is intended for general grpc service development and supports choosing a database type as data storage.
+On the other hand, `⓶Create grpc service based on sql`, which is <a href="/microservice-development-mysql" target="_blank">GRPC service development (mysql)</a>, specifically selects MySQL as the database type.
+This is the primary difference between the two methods of creating grpc service.
+You can consider `⓶Create grpc service based on sql` as a specialized subset of `⓸Create grpc service based on protobuf`.

-`⓸Microservice created based on protobuf` allows you to choose any database type, including MySQL.
-If you select MySQL as the database type, it is essentially equivalent to `⓶Microservice created based on sql`, except for the initial service creation, where the dependency on proto files differs.
+`⓸Create grpc service based on protobuf` allows you to choose any database type, including MySQL.
+If you select MySQL as the database type, it is essentially equivalent to `⓶Create grpc service based on sql`, except for the initial service creation, where the dependency on proto files differs.
 Otherwise, everything else remains the same.

-When you choose a database type other than MySQL with `⓸Microservice created based on protobuf`, you will need to manually write DAO (Data Access Object), model, and database initialization code.
+When you choose a database type other than MySQL with `⓸Create grpc service based on protobuf`, you will need to manually write DAO (Data Access Object), model, and database initialization code.

-Therefore, `⓸Microservice created based on protobuf` is suitable for generic microservices project development.
+Therefore, `⓸Create grpc service based on protobuf` is suitable for generic grpc service project development.

 <br>

-## 🏷Using MySQL for Microservices Development
+## 🏷Using MySQL for GRPC Service Development

 ### 🔹Pre-development Preparations

-Before developing a microservices project, make sure you have:
+Before developing a grpc service project, make sure you have:

 - sponge installed
 - MySQL service